-- Printing of physical tickets which are not to be sold by Computicket or via any of its distribution channels will incur a printing cost of R5.80 (five rand and eighty cents) per ticket.
+6.3 Printing of physical tickets which are not to be sold by Computicket or via any of its distribution channels will incur a printing cost of R6.10 (six rand and ten cents) per ticket.
 A minimum order of 300 (three hundred) tickets is applicable.

 Should Client choose to share inventory with multiple ticketing providers for an Event, Client will ensure correct capacities, approvals and allocations are provided Computicket will accept no responsibility for any inventory discrepancies which may occur from split inventory and Computicket also accepts no liability for errors, omissions, duplicate sales or loss of sales on split inventory ticket sales, irrespective of whether this was caused by Computicket’ s negligence or fault.

 8.1 The parties agree that, unless expressly agreed to the contrary, Computicket shall effect financial settlements of monies due to Client by Electronic Fund Transfer (EFT).

 8.2 Client confirms that the banking details provided are correct and that it shall advise Computicket of any change in banking details at least seven (7) days prior to the date on which a settlement to the new banking account is required to be made.

 8.3 Computicket will not, under any circumstances, advance monies to Client.